alefesouza/thanosjs/README.md

         --with-glove You need the glove to delete the files.
         --path, -p The path to randomly delete including its subdirectories, otherwise will run on current directory.
         --force, -f Skip the process and remove the files without installing the Infinity Gems packages.
-        --no-ask, -y Run it without confirmation (use it with caution, I'm responsible for anything).
+        --no-ask, -y Run it without confirmation (use it with caution, I'm not responsible for anything).

     Examples